brandonjackson/make-chatterbot/README.md

 - Accept a list of AIML files (or a directory of files) to make it easy to load custom intelligences
 - Automatically re-build cache when new files detected
 - Add command line option to enable a tabula rassa (i.e. disable loading the standard AIML file set)
-- Add "teaching mode" that displays the AIML pattern that the input was matched to, so that the user can see what's going on beneath the hood
-- Add support for different TTS engines (e.g. Festival)
+- Add support for festival TTS engine

 Links
 -----